absinthe-graphql/absinthe/guides/telemetry.md

 - `[:absinthe, :subscription, :publish, :stop]` when a subscription finishes
 - `[:absinthe, :resolve, :field, :start]` when field resolution starts
 - `[:absinthe, :resolve, :field, :stop]` when field resolution finishes
-- `[:absinthe, :middleware, :batch, :start]` when the batch processing starts
-- `[:absinthe, :middleware, :batch, :stop]` when the batch processing finishes
-- `[:absinthe, :middleware, :batch, :post, :start]` when the post batch resolution starts
-- `[:absinthe, :middleware, :batch, :post, :stop]` when the post batch resolution finishes

 Telemetry handlers are called with `measurements` and `metadata`.
 For details on what is passed, checkout `Absinthe.Phase.Telemetry`, `Absinthe.Middleware.Telemetry`,